Anirudh1103/Tax-Calculator/README.md

-# Tax-Advisor
+# Tax-Calculator

-A web-based tax advisor built with HTML, CSS, JavaScript, and Flask.
+A web-based tax Calculator built with HTML, CSS, JavaScript, and Flask.
 This tool helps users estimate their tax liability and provides basic tax-related information.

 Features: